Skip to Main Content

 The Ocean View Question

 An ocean view property earns or loses its reputation primarily through how the view is delivered, not simply whether it exists.
 At resorts that have won recognition specifically for ocean views, the physical configuration of rooms and common spaces matters at a level of detail that goes beyond the marketing claim.
-The Continent Winner designation for Luxury Coastal Resort implies that THE LUIGANS has been assessed against a broad peer set across Asia-Pacific, a field that includes some of the region's most seriously positioned properties.
+The Continent Winner designation for Luxury Coastal Resort implies that THE LUIGANS has been assessed against a broad comparable set across Asia-Pacific, a field that includes some of the region's most seriously positioned properties.

 For guests considering Fukuoka as part of a broader Japan itinerary, the eastern coastal location adds a dimension that the city's centre-based hotels cannot offer.
 Properties like Zaborin in Kutchan, Fufu Kawaguchiko, and Fufu Nikko offer their own version of landscape-defined stays, but none place you on an open Pacific-facing coastline within reach of one of Kyushu's most dynamic food cities.
 Fukuoka's restaurant scene, documented in our full Fukuoka restaurants guide, is dense enough that guests staying at THE LUIGANS can build a credible dining itinerary in the city without treating the resort as their sole source of meals.